Externalities: Definition with Positive & Negative Examples

 Positive Externalities

 Positive externalities occur when a third party benefits at no direct cost.
-For example, there are hundreds of shops in the mall, but the average consumer doesn’t go to see them all.
-Instead, they go to a few specific shops that they want to buy from.
-Yet other stores may benefit if the consumer goes into more stores than originally planned.
-Consequently, other stores can benefit from the popularity of its surrounding stores.
+For example, in a mall with hundreds of shops, a consumer may only visit a few specific shops they want to buy from.
+Yet other stores may benefit if the consumer goes into more stores than planned, as they can benefit from the popularity of their surrounding stores.

-Another example of a positive externality is where new software increases the productivity of a business.
-For instance, if businesses are more productive and efficient, they have lower production costs, which, in turn, allow it to charge lower prices to consumers.
-So indirectly, the consumer benefits from such advances.
+Another example of a positive externality is when new software increases the productivity of a business.
+When businesses are more productive and efficient, they have lower production costs, which allow them to charge lower prices to consumers.
+As a result, consumers indirectly benefit from such advances.

 “Street lights provide drivers and pedestrians with enhanced visibility during the night.
 Both benefit without a direct cost being imposed on them.”